jwulf/reproducer-35790/README.md

 There are three failure states:

-1. The user task is returned in a search query, but throws 404 when subsequently requested by key for the search query results.
+The user task is returned in a search query, and then one of...

+1. Calling Get User Task using the `userTaskKey` from the query result throws 404.
-2. The query for the variables fails with 404 for the user task entity (the `userTaskKey` is a path parameter).
+2. The User Task is fetched, but the query for the variables (Search User Task Variables) fails with 404 for the user task entity (the `userTaskKey` is a path parameter).
-3. The query for the search variables returns 200 but with an empty set of variables.
+3. The query for the search variables by `userTaskKey` returns 200 but with an empty set of variables.

 ### Example of user task returned in query, but 404 when you GET it